[metaslider id=2951] … Read More

-The upcoming year could bring about fundamental changes in how security researchers discover, prove, report and address vulnerabilities.
+The upcoming year could bring about fundamental changes in how we how to calculate the cost of cloud storage and security researchers discover, prove, report and address vulnerabilities.
 “White hat” hackers, hired to scope out flaws in systems, are already facilitating company / researcher relationships within the technology industry via bug bounty programs.
 However, it seems that many segments of the manufacturing industry would rather utilize lawyers to block research altogether than address the vulnerabilities that are uncovered.
 Another option for security researchers to consider is self-regulation, where they accept the risks and responsibilities associated with their findings.

 The debate around responsible disclosure will continue well into 2016, and we’ll likely see some moves being made.

 In order to combat internal breaches, we have see a trend towards companies providing their employees with cyber security awareness training.
 In light of the multitude of recent data breaches affecting consumers, this security awareness training has begun to expand into the consumer world.
 In fact, government plans and initiatives meant to educate the masses on best practices for protecting themselves online have already launched, and this trend will likely continue and become more uniform in its approach.